 I found parents and community interested in Permaculture ways of life and design.
 I became involved with the design team for the Festival Beach Food Forest, a design initiative to create the one of the first public Permaculture spaces in the United States.
 I was running a company researching and writing articles about nutrition and health and gardening and where they all connected.
 And I was building a knowledge base that was primed to share and to grow with input from my community.
 Not only this, but the children in my life were showing me better ways to teach and new ways to design!

 Now that our daughter is ready to join the Integrity Academy community, I have the opportunity to bring nutrition knowledge and information about how to design self-sustaining living food systems into the classrooms.
 The wonder of it all is not only bringing fascinating, hands-on concepts to children who seem to have an endless appetite for knowledge, it's connecting with a community of families who also have this appetite!

 Far beyond just a dream profession, teaching at the Integrity Academy is an opportunity to grow new dreams of designing regeneratively and to develop community-based Permaculture innovations without limit.

-Dena Rand Assistant Mentor to Level 3
+Dena Rand, Assistant Mentor

 As a child, I always imagined myself as a teacher.
 Teaching and connecting with children has been a passion of mine since I was a teenager, when I had the opportunity to be a lifeguard and swim coach for young children at a local pool.
 I continually looked forward to helping kids learn new skills and abilities.
 My grandmother was my art teacher in elementary school, and I always thought that would be so fun!
 Growing up, I was heavily involved in the arts.
 Whether it was dance, singing or theater, I’ve spent most of my life performing in some way or another.